Diversity and Scope of Roles

 Careers You Can Pursue with an MPH

 Across this broad spectrum of job titles, public health career opportunities are growing.
 Here are job growth statistics for some public health fields.

 Statistics for Public Health Career Specialties

 To understand the job market you’ll face upon graduation, you’ll need to learn about the trends in your chosen public health career path.
 As you can see, careers in public health have a positive projected growth rate.
-The information below summarizes the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook data and projections for common specialty areas in public health:
+The information below summarizes the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook data and projections for common specialty areas in public health:

-*The BLS lists the national average for all occupations at 7 percent through 2024.
+*The BLS lists the national average for all occupations at 4% percent through 2029.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.